 - Homemade lemonade in record time, slushes and smoothies, or an apple punch or what about a Sangria.

-- And my favorite…fruit ice cream, and so much more
+- And my favourite…fruit ice cream, and so much more.

 Experience the Thermomix TM5 live – watch, cook, taste and get excited

-Thermomix is only sold to people who attend a Thermomix demonstrations, with a trained consultant who whips up delicious meal.
+Thermomix is only sold to people who attend a Thermomix Cooking Experience, with a trained consultant who whips up a delicious meal.
 You have to see it to believe it.